 One of the factors we insisted on was a small footprint.
 We were looking for mini 5.1 receivers that didn’t compromise the functionality nor performance.
 This definitely reduced the choice, but we found what we were looking for.
 Let’s go over each individual model and see what they bring to the table.
 These are our recommendations for the 4 best small 5.1 receivers on the market.

-When it comes to compact form, Marantz NR1504 Slim Line definitely takes the cake.
+When it comes to compact form, Marantz NR1506 Slim Line definitely takes the cake.
 However, that’s not the only aspect it excels at.
-Marantz NR1504 Slim Line is a very simple and easy-to-use receiver.
+Marantz NR1506 Slim Line is a very simple and easy-to-use receiver.
 It comes packed with standard HDMI ports.
-There’s no 4K Ultra HD support, but that is one of the tradeoffs.
-The Slim Line (see full specs) compensated that with a whole array of great features.
+Unlike the previous NR1506, it now also comes with full 4K Ultra HD support.
+The Slim Line (see full specs) also features a whole array of great features.

 Yamaha’s RX-V379 brings all the latest and greatest standards to the playing field.
 Not only does it support all the regular features, but it also comes with HDCP2.2 which is used to run 4K Ultra HD media.
 Some will argue that this is a double edged sword as HDCP2.2 is the next level above HDMI 2.0 and unfortunately lacks the backward compatibility with this widespread standard.
 However, the level of quality it delivers compensates for this temporary limiting nature.